ebnerlena/advanced_multivariate_analysis/notes.md

 **SVD**:

 - a factorization of a matrix into three matrices, providing a robust and general method for dimensionality reduction
-- decompose a matrxi X intro three matrices U, D, V^T
+- decompose a matrix X intro three matrices U, D, V^T
 - PCA can be viewed as specific application of SVD
 - the transformed data in PCA can be obtained by multiplying the standardized data matrix by the matrix of principal components